chefaiqbal/Rust-Server/README.md

 - **How do I see logs?**
   - Logs are printed to the console.
 Run with `RUST_LOG=debug cargo run --release` for verbose output.

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License

-MIT License - see the LICENSE file for details.

 ## 👥 Authors